rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 team: The Async Working Group <https://www.rust-lang.org/governance/wgs/wg-async>
 ---

 The Rust Async Working Group is excited to announce major progress towards our goal of enabling the use of `async fn` in traits.
-The next Rust release will include stable support for both `-> impl Trait` notation and `async fn` in traits.
+Rust 1.75, which hits stable next week, will include support for both `-> impl Trait` notation and `async fn` in traits.

 This is a big milestone, and we know many users will be itching to try these out in their own code.
 However, we are still missing some important features that many users need.
 Read on for an recommendations on when and how to use the stabilized features.